railsmechanic/eventsource/README.md

 $ curl http://localhost:8080/updates
 ~~~
 You've successfully joined the channel `updates` and you're ready to receive incoming events.
+The channel name `updates` is not fixed, you can use your own name.

 #### Publish events